prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 4. **Driving the car using the trained model**:

-To use a model for driving the car (assuming that the model exists), start the simulator again by double clicking the donkey_sim.exe/x86_64 and then run the following commands:
+To use a model for driving the car (assuming that the model exists), start the simulator again by double-clicking the donkey_sim.exe/x86_64 and then run the following commands:

 ```bash
 $ cd DonkeySim/MUSHR-DL